Syed Ibne Hasan Nonaharvi: As orator

 He also addressed majalis at Hyderabad, Rampur, Jalali, Lucknow and many other places.

 He gave speech at Bismillah ceremony of eldest sister's son of Rahi Masoom Raza (they called Nunahrvi Khalu Miyan) on 3rd Shaban where Qais Zangipuri too was present.

 Personal life

 He was a pious and sincere scholar, and was a simple person in his personal life and used to walk to madrasa every day.
 During the last few years of his life he became ill and cut down on traveling.
 He died at the age of 81 years on 25 March 1980, in Lucknow and was buried in Imambara Ghufran Ma'ab.

 Syed Shabihul Hasan Nonaharvi

-His eldest son, Shia cleric Syed Shabihul Hasan Nonaharvi, died on May 13, 1998, was professor and chairman of 'Urdu Department' at Lucknow University, and ex-principal of Madrasatul Waizeen.
+His eldest son, Shia Scholar, Syed Shabihul Hasan Nonaharvi, died on May 13, 1998, was professor and chairman of 'Urdu Department' at Lucknow University, and ex-principal of Madrasatul Waizeen.
 He was the last recipient of the combined club prize of AMU Student's Union medal in 1945.
 Like his father was a cleric, scholar and orator and an expert on Arabic, Persian and Urdu.